II. USM Social Media Presence

 IV.
 USM Brand and Voice

-V. Policy for Followers of USM Social Media
+V. Policy for Followers (or Fans) of USM Social Media

 VI.
 Guiding Principles for USM Faculty and Staff